farafehizoro/weather_generator/README.md

 This package is a stochatic weather generator, that create daily weather data.
 For now, the method work for rainfall data.

 The data needed for the calculation are:
-* historical daily weather data for at least 30 years.
+* historical daily weather data that should be for at least 30 years.

 For daily rainfall generation, different method (type of model) are avalaible from which the users can choose: